xarray-contrib/xwrf/docs/source/tutorials/xgcm.md

 +++

-In this tutorial, we will show you how to leverage the `xWRF`-provided [COMODO](https://web.archive.org/web/20160417032300/http://pycomodo.forge.imag.fr/norm.html)-compliant attributes with `xgcm` in order to destagger the WRF output.
+In this tutorial, we will show you how to leverage the xWRF-provided [COMODO](https://web.archive.org/web/20160417032300/http://pycomodo.forge.imag.fr/norm.html)-compliant attributes with `xgcm` in order to destagger the [WRF](https://www.mmm.ucar.edu/weather-research-and-forecasting-model) output.

 +++